10 Flat Lay Mistakes That Make Your Work Look Amateurish

 In post-processing, use the straightening tool in Lightroom or Photoshop.
 Even if you shot carefully, a minor adjustment often makes the image feel more polished.

-When you're working with professional surfaces that have clean edges, it's easier to align everything correctly during the shoot itself.
+When you're working with professional styling surfaces that have clean edges, it's easier to align everything correctly during the shoot itself.

 Bonus Mistake: Using Poor Quality Props